The official blog of the Lung Institute.

 There is Hope for COPD Sufferers

 COPD is a debilitating disease and it can sometimes seem hopeless for those who suffer from it.
 However, there is hope.
-Stem cell therapy has helped many COPD sufferers improve their quality of life.
+Cellular therapy has helped many COPD sufferers improve their quality of life.
 If you or a loved one is living with a chronic lung disease, you have more options than you realize.
-Stem cell therapy may be able to help.
+Cellular therapy may be able to help.
 For more information, contact the Lung Institute at (800) 729-3065.